sink666/dland/README.md

 ## dland - digital land
 book deal with urbanomic and a cult twitter following in 10 seconds

+this writes new sections of Meltdown using a dictionary of all the made up words in Meltdown.
+It's pretty accurate to the writing style in terms of general shape about 80% of the time.

 #### instructions
 compiled with:
 ```
     gcc -std=gnu99 -O2 -Os -Wall -Wextra -Werror -pedantic
 ```

-clone it, run it with ./dland and regret it immediately.

-you can get a prettier output using ``fold``.
+you can get a prettier output using ``fold``:
 ```
     fold -w 80 -s dland-out.txt > example-output.txt
 ```